brimdata/zed/docs/language/search-syntax/README.md

 ### Containment

 Rather than testing for strict equality or pattern matches, you may want to determine if a value is among the many possible elements of a complex field.
-This is performed with the `in` operator.
+This is performed with `in`.

-Our Zeek `dns` events include the `answers` field, which is an array of the multiple responses that may have been returned for a query.
+Our Zeek `dns` records include the `answers` field, which is an array of the multiple responses that may have been returned for a query.
 To determine which responses included hostname `e5803.b.akamaiedge.net`, we'll use `in`.

 #### Example:
 ```zq-command